 Option two begins exactly like option one, but when you exhale and raise your head, follow with your shoulders until both are off the floor.
 Be sure to keep the lower back flat.

-Option three is to lie your knees on the floor, first on your right and then the left sides while you lift your head and shoulders.
+Option three is to rotate your trunk and lie your knees on the floor, first on your right and then the left sides while you lift your head and shoulders.
 This emphasizes the oblique muscles on the sides of the abdomen.